bike-bill/readyset-gfm/plan.md

     design and implementation.
 3.  ::The schedule for this project is very short.
-We will manage this by planning a conservatively scoped functional core and series of functional enhancements that can be individually slipped to later releases if needed.
+We will manage this by planning a conservatively scoped functional core and series of functional enhancements that can be individually slipped to later">Readyset GFM</a> releases if needed.
 4.  ::The performance of the system will be significantly impacted by the decisions made during the [database design task](#3.2.C).
 None of